MaksPikul/FightNight/README.md

         // To add more providers on the back end, All a developer would need to do would be to create another class which implements the IOAuthProvider interface, and fill in the required fields and methods
-        // This follows the Open/Closed SOLID principle where a class is open for extension, but closed for modification IOAuthProvider OAuthProvider = _providerFactory.GetProvider(provider);
+        // This follows the Open/Closed SOLID principle where a class is open for extension, but closed for modification
+        // The provider factory is also initatilised a singleton, in program.cs file, (app startup file), this means that only one instance of the class is made
+        IOAuthProvider OAuthProvider = _providerFactory.GetProvider(provider);

         // OAuth service using access code is now able to pass authentication when making requests to provider resource server (resource being user information)